 Each unit in From Phonics to RT Second Edition features target sounds with related words, a story, a connected reader's theater selection, and a review section that covers vocabulary, reading, speaking, and listening.

 Unit Intro

-In the Introduction section, students review two target phonics sounds with a chant or a short reading.
-They then review the sounds with speaking activities.
-Students are also introduced to sight words.
+In the Introduction section, students review target consonant and vowel-related sounds with a chant.
+They review the sounds with speaking activities.
+Students are then introduced to content words.

 Reading